sofmeright/VirtualDisplayDriver_Wizard/README.md

 - For some strange reason its possible to execute this with a .bat but not directly from Sunshine and it is not a syntax issue as we are passing the same syntax to a .bat.
 - Make sure to check the config.elevated option, admin is needed for Driver Reloading, the tool will not run w/o elevation.
 - Point the sunshine command to the SunshineIntegration.bat, then afterwards run qres to set the resolution and all your clients will automatically add any resolution that they request.
-There are FOSS HDR togglers available afaik as well.
+There are [FOSS HDR togglers available](https://github.com/Nonary/AutoHDRSwitch) as well.

 ### Current Issues / Workarounds:
 - AFAIK I haven't closed the issue that it requires reload of GUI to show new backups in the dropdown if another selection is made after Saving them.